lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 Previous work on Factorized Databases (**REFERENCE HERE**) provides searching for a good factorization tree (f-tree) upon a database based on asymptotic bounds and the size of the input.
 It has been proven to be optimal, many times generating exponentially more compressed representations than normal flat relational databases.

 Although complexity bounds are nice, there are a lot of cases where they are not sufficient and we need more explicit properties.
-For example, given a database Q, the previous work might find that the optimal f-tree has an s(Q) = 2, where s(Q) is the cost measurement function, and that there are multiple trees with this property.
-But the question is which of those f-trees having s(Q) = 2 is better ?
-At the moment, the implementation just uses the _first_ f-tree that has the optimal s(Q).
+For example, given a database Q, the previous work might find that the optimal f-tree has parameter s(Q) = 2, where s(Q) is the cost measurement function, and that there are multiple trees with this property.
+But the question is which of those f-trees having parameter s(Q) = 2 is better ?
+At the moment, the implementation just uses the _first_ f-tree that has the optimal parameter s(Q).

 What we really want to investigate is how to find a good f-tree, using more refined parameters, that will also depend on the _data_ we want to factorize and not only on the f-tree structure which ignores data (except relation sizes).
 The reason why this is an important part of the project is that in a distributed system, **see discussion in experiments Section X.Y**, the biggest bottleneck is communication and data distribution.
 Therefore, although s(Q) provides optimal trees we want to minimize communication cost, thus requiring an f-tree that results in the smallest factorization size possible.

-For example, In real-world scenarios it can happen that two f-trees have the same s(Q) property, let's say 2, but they might differ in size with a factor of 4x.
+For example, In real-world scenarios it can happen that two f-trees have the same s(Q) parameter, let's say 2, but they might differ in size with a factor of 4x.
 More precisely, f-tree A can produce a factorization with 1 million singletons (value nodes) where f-tree B can produce a factorization of 4 million singletons.
 Asymptotically, we cannot discriminate the two, but in real life using f-tree B will result in excessive data distribution thus increasing our communication cost a lot, so it does matter in the end-to-end processing.

 ## Contribution

-This chapter's contribution is a _COST_ function that given an f-tree and certain statistics returns an estimation of the total factorization size (number of singletons, value nodes) that would occur if our database (factorization) was factorized based on that given f-tree.
+This chapter's contribution is a _COST_ function that given an f-tree and certain statistics (number of unique values per attribute, number of unique values per attribute under any other attribute of the f-tree) returns an estimation of the total factorization size (number of singletons, value nodes) that would occur if our database (factorization) was factorized based on that given f-tree.

 ## Idea

-The requirement is to have a cost function that would take into account the real data of a database instance in order to be able to compare in a more precise manner f-trees that are asymptotically optimal.
+The requirement is to have a cost function that would take into account the actual values of a database instance in order to be able to compare in a more precise manner f-trees that are asymptotically optimal.

 Let's start with some facts about FDB factorizations: